vitoralbiero/img2pose/README.md

 ## Output customization

 For every face detected, the model outputs by default:
-- Pose (6 degrees of freedom)
+- Pose: pitch, yaw, roll, horizontal translation, vertical translation, and scale
-- Projected bounding boxes
+- Projected bounding boxes: left, top, right, bottom
-- Face scores
+- Face scores: 0 to 1

 Since the projected bounding box without expansion ends at the start of the forehead, we provide a way of expanding the forehead invidually, along with default x and y expansion.